wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 new File("src.jpg").copy("dest.jpg")
 ```

 Now that we’ve explored several ways to copy files, you can add the method of your choice directly to the java.io.File object.
-(For more information, see Section 10.11, Adding Methods to a Class Dynamically (ExpandoMetaClass), on page 198)
+(For more information, see Section 10.11, Adding Methods to a Class Dynamically (ExpandoMetaClass), on page 198)

 ### 6.5 Using AntBuilder to Copy a File
 ```groovy